-Founded in 1958, the Canadian Association for Community Living (CACL) is a national federation of over 40,000 individual members, 400 local associations, and 13 Provincial/Territorial Associations for Community Living.
+Founded in 1958, the Canadian Association for Community Living (CACL) is a national federation of 13 Provincial/Territorial associations and over 300 local associations.
 The CACL National organization is family-based, governed by a Board of Directors with representation from across Canada, activated through a national network of volunteers, and supported through a national staff team.

 CACL’s national organizations include the Canadian Association for Community Living (CACL National), CACL Foundation, Institutes for Research and Development on Inclusion and Society (IRIS), Inclusive Education Canada (IEC), and Ready, Willing & Able (RWA).

-CACL works in collaboration and shared leadership with provincial-territorial associations for community living, and with other national partners and disability organizations to advance shared agendas for inclusion.
+CACL works in collaboration and shared leadership with our provincial-territorial associations and with other national partners and disability organizations to advance shared agendas for inclusion.

 WE ARE KNOWN FOR